samstarling/blog.lawrencejones.dev/_posts/2019-03-07-building-a-postgresql-load-tester.md

 Given this was a small, simple project, I was keen to avoid heavy-weight parser-generators that would require an additional build step.
-I instead reached for the standard library to tokenise my log lines - after all, Go has an interface called a [`Scanner`](https://golang.org/pkg/bufio/#Scanner) for exactly this purpose.
+I instead reached for the standard library to tokenise my log lines- after all, Go has an interface called a [`Scanner`](https://golang.org/pkg/bufio/#Scanner) for exactly this purpose.